0xSravan03/minimal-linktree-website/README.md

-# Simple LinkTree webiste using Nextjs13
+# Minimal LinkTree Webiste using Nextjs 13